 Achiote Shredded Pork Tacos is a beautifully savory dish where a pork shoulder is flavored with achiote paste and lime juice and slow cooked.
 Achiote turns this everyday pork roast into a fiesta.
 Try this Rick Bayless Slow Roasted Pulled Pork Tacos Recipe, it’s feeds a crowd, so great for your next party.

 I was browsing through his cookbooks last Saturday and this jumped right off the page and right onto my dinner table.
-This is simply delicious.
-I’ve included an affiliate link if you’re interested in those cookbooks.
+And I’m here to day, this pork is simply delicious.

 The major flavor to this dish is Achiote.
 Achiote paste is a spice used in cuisine in Mexico and South America.
 The paste is clay red in color and clay-like in texture.
 It does turn your fingers red when you crumble the paste.